Horizontal Cracks in Teeth

 View the full case showing treatment of horizontal cracks in teeth by Dr. Davey Alleman, DMD.

 Dr. David Alleman was determined to find a better way to treat cracks, after having seen otherwise healthy teeth cut down for a crown based on traditional recommendations.
 Drawing on research and guidance from engineers, he began removing cracks from teeth in the early 2000s and the results were immediate.
 Once the crack was gone, the symptoms were gone.
-This led to restorations that remained symptom free, bonded and vital.
+This led to restorations that remained symptom free, bonded and vital while providing alternatives to traditional crowns.
 Learn more about crack treatment protocols and the peer-reviewed research behind them in upcoming Alleman Center biomimetic dentistry training programs.